Travel WebWay

 NokAir

 NokAir is pretty distinctive with their bright yellow colour.
 I have not flown the NokAir airline myself, but hear they offer a good service.
 Many people suggest this is the best cheap domestic option for Thailand.
 I may have to try them on my next Thai trip.
-Update: I have tried on at least two seperate occasions to book flights with NokAir, but due to different reasons their website failed to take my booking.
+Update: I have tried on at least two separate occasions to book flights with NokAir, but due to different reasons their website failed to take my booking.
 I wonder how much business they have lost due to the poor quality of the NokAir website.

 I believe they offer prearranged seating when you are booking online, this can stop the mad rush for seats that you might encounter flying with an open seating airline like Air Asia.